maudhaugland/booktypes/_posts/2021-09-27-fantastical-titles.md

 My edition was published by Virago in 2015, as part of their modern classics series.
 The beautiful cover was artfully designed by XXX.
 They say that one should never judge a book by its cover, but I have to admit that the cover was one of the main reasons why I decided to buy this book.
 Luckily I really enjoyed the story on the inside too.

-It really does look like the title of the book, in this case *Rebecca*, is integrated in the overall design, and you almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.
+It really looks like the title of the book, in this case *Rebecca*, is integrated in the overall design.
+You almost have to look a bit closer to see that it is in fact the title and not just a part of the decoration.
+This is actually quite clever as the character that gave her name to the title is not actually present in the book, just a ghost haunting every page and scene.
+In a way, she is a part of the background, almost invisible until you notice her and then you can never unsee or forget her again.
+Just like the title.

-Second - description
+Second - description - swirly, no sharp edges, circles, alt henger sammen,

-Para - typical of the genre
+Para - typical of the genre - classic - gothic

 ![The book Rebecca by Daphne du Maurier with a black cover decorated with red flowers and golden details.](../uploads/img_2384.jpg "Du Maurier's most famous novel Rebecca, with a cover designed by XXX")